tsouiri/MyFirstProject/README.md

 # MyFirstProject
-to check attendance of my collegues
+to check attendance of my collegues.
+I invite all collegues to work with me in this important project.